WICG/display-locking/explainers/update-rendering.md

   Specifically, the value dictates the maximum priority that would be used on the subtree element.
-In the example below, `.is_optimized` will be processed with a `background` priority, since that is the maximum priority established by its parent, regardless of whether the parent is itself optimized.
+In the example below, `.is_optimized` will be processed with a `background` priority, since that is the maximum priority established by its parent that is no higher than `user-visible`, regardless of whether the parent is itself optimized.

 ```html
 <div class=not_optimized renderpriority="background">